linode/docs/docs/tools-reference/custom-kernels-distros/run-a-distribution-supplied-kernel-with-kvm.md

 modified_by:
   name: Alex Fornuto
 published: ''
-title: 'Run a Distribution-Supplied Kernel on KVM Hosts'
+title: 'Run a Distribution-Supplied Kernel on a KVM Linode'
 ---

 This guide explains how enable the kernels your OS provides for a KVM Linode.
 This is useful if you'd like to enable specific kernel features, or you'd prefer to handle kernel upgrades directly.
 These steps have been tested on: